-Heibel Ranch has several good vineyard neighbors – Flora Springs farms their Cypress & Palisades Ranch Vineyard next door and Michael Mondavi Family farms a beautiful vineyard steep on the slopes, just north of Trent’s property.
+Heibel Ranch has several good vineyard neighbors; Flora Springs farms their Cypress & Palisades Ranch Vineyard next door and Michael Mondavi Family farms the beautiful Oso Vineyard steep on the slopes, just north of Trent’s property.
 Pope Valley is cooler in the winter than the main valley floor and a bit warmer in the summer.
 Heibel Ranch’s vineyard gets nice cooling breezes coming down from the back side of Howell Mountain which helps keep things dry especially later in the season when in some years rain is a factor.
 Trent typically picks his fruit earlier than the valley floor – often in early October.

 Trent lets his vineyard dictate the style of wine.
 He prefers lower alcohol wines and fruit that is harvested not super ripe (no greenness).
 His harvesting decisions ensures a lower pH and good acidity – balanced wines.